Chart Color Schemes

 Mackay has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects that could impact the area.
-Key initiatives include Mackay Base Hospital Expansion, Mackay State Development Area, Mackay Waterfront Priority Development Area, and Mackay Public Transport Hub.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects expected to impact the region.
+Key initiatives include the Mackay Base Hospital Expansion, Mackay State Development Area, Mackay Waterfront Priority Development Area, and Mackay Public Transport Hub.
+The following list details those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.